nicklockwood/Expression/README.md

 Array symbols represent a sequence of values that can be accessed by index.
 Array symbols are referenced in an expression by using their name followed by an index argument in square brackets.

-The simplest way to use arrays with Expression is to pass in a constant array value via the `arrays` initializer argument.
+The simplest way to use arrays with `Expression` is to pass in a constant array value via the `arrays` initializer argument.
 For variable arrays, you can return an `.array()` symbol implementation via the `symbols` argument.

 Expression also supports Swift-style array literal syntax like `[1, 2, 3]` and subscripting of arbitrary expressions like `(a + b)[c]`.
 Array literals map to the array literal constructor symbol `.function("[]", arity: .any)` and subscripting maps to the array subscripting operator `.infix("[]")`.

-Because Expression cannot work with non-numeric types, neither the array literal constructor nor the array subscripting operator have default implementations in Expression, however both of these *are* implemented in [AnyExpression](#anyexpression)'s standard symbol library.
+Because `Expression` cannot work with non-numeric types, neither the array literal constructor nor the array subscripting operator have default implementations in `Expression`, however both of these *are* implemented in [AnyExpression](#anyexpression)'s standard symbol library.

 # Performance